 A failed hernia repair surgery can be devastating.
 Not only do patients begin to experience the pain and other symptoms from hernias again, but they are also faced with the reality that a full recovery becomes less likely with each recurrence.
 Manufacturers of hernia mesh products are required to make safe products for consumers and to warn them of all risks associated with their devices.

-Blizzard & Nabers: Hernia Mesh Side Effects Lawyers
+Blizzard & Nabers LLP: Hernia Mesh Side Effects Lawyers

 If you or someone you love suffered a hernia mesh complication, you have the right to hold the manufacturer responsible.
 Although facing a large medical device company may seem intimidating, you are not alone.
-The experienced defective device lawyers at Blizzard & Nabers have a track record of success against some of the largest medical device and pharmaceutical companies in the world.
+The experienced hernia mesh injury attorneys at Blizzard & Nabers LLP have a track record of success against some of the largest medical device and pharmaceutical companies in the world.

 We can help you understand your legal options and pursue compensation on your behalf.
 Call us today to schedule a free consultation to discuss your case.